MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 Network adapters are qualified by the **network traffic types** (see above) they are supported for use with.
 As you review the [Windows Server Catalog](https://www.windowsservercatalog.com), the Windows Server 2022 certification now indicates one or more of the following roles.
 Before purchasing a machine for Azure Local, you must minimally have *at least* one adapter that is qualified for management, compute, and storage as all three traffic types are required on Azure Local.
 You can then use [Network ATC](network-atc-overview.md) to configure your adapters for the appropriate traffic types.

-For more information about this role-based NIC qualification, please see this [link](https://techcommunity.microsoft.com/t5/networking-blog/nic-certification-updates-in-the-windows-server-catalog/ba-p/3606506).
+For more information about this role-based NIC qualification, see this [Windows Server blog post](https://techcommunity.microsoft.com/t5/networking-blog/nic-certification-updates-in-the-windows-server-catalog/ba-p/3606506).

 > [!IMPORTANT]
 > Using an adapter outside of its qualified traffic type is not supported.